Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 - Better views: Exposed ridgeline = panoramic canyon views from the START

-- No water or shade: Bring MORE water, start EARLIER
+- Steeper, no water or shade: Bring MORE water, start EARLIER

-- Less crowded: Trailhead requires shuttle (no car parking), so fewer casual hikers
+- Less crowded: Trailhead requires shuttle (no car parking)

 - Shorter distance: 1.8 mi RT vs. 3 mi RT for Bright Angel Resthouse

-🎯 South Kaibab vs. Bright Angel: Which Should We Do?
+🎯 South Kaibab vs. Bright Angel: Which Should You Do?

 Choose Bright Angel to Resthouse if: